-(d) [10 MARKS] Next you will implement a more sensible strategy to pick stepsizes.
-You will implement the heuristic for adaptive stepsizes given in the notes where g_t is the gradient in the update $b{t+1} = b_t - \eta_t g_t$.
-Implement this heuristic for Stochastic Gradient Descent in StochasticHeuristicRegressor.
+(d) [10 Marks] Next you will implement a more sensible strategy to pick stepsizes.
+You will implement the heuristic for adaptive stepsizes given in the notes where g_t is the gradient in the update $w{t+1} = w_t - \eta_t g_t$.
+Implement this heuristic for SGD in MiniBatchHeuristicRegressor.
+We provide the implementation of BatchHeuristicRegressor that uses this same stepsize heuristic for the BatchRegressor.
+Note that both can use this heuristic, it is simply the case that the g_t is definde differently for the two functions.
+The g_t for MiniBatchHeuristicRegressor uses a minibatch and BatchHeuristicRegressor uses the whole dataset to compute g_t .